CycloneDX/cdxgen/README.md

 ## Automatic services detection

-cdxgen can automatically detect names of services from YAML manifests such as docker-compose or Kubernetes or Skaffold manifests.
+cdxgen can automatically detect names of services from YAML manifests such as docker-compose, Kubernetes, or Skaffold manifests.
 These would be populated under the `services` attribute in the generated SBoM.
 With [evinse](./ADVANCED.md), additional services could be detected by parsing common annotations from the source code.

 ## Conversion to SPDX format